bronnimannj/postcode_quality_uk/README.md

 ### postcode_quality_check.R

-This notebook is the R version of the main file for this analysis.
+This file is the R version of this analysis.
+It returns some results depending on a postcode input.
-It reads the different filtered tables, joins them, and then return some results depending on a postcode input in a form of a Shiny App.

 The results given are:
 - The name of the postcode, LSOA, District and Sector